The Raving Poets

-Origins
+The Raving Poets was conceived as an open mic poetry event with improvised musical accompaniment, in a variety of musical and poetic styles.
+Poetry has included slam, hip-hop, erotica and nature poetry, including political and confessional elements.
+Music styles have included folk, rock, jazz, ambient, experimental and other electronica.

+History

 The Raving Poets had several open mic ‘music and poetry’ precedents in Edmonton, but the actual first ‘music with poetry’ event happened in the summer of the year 2000.

 That year, three of the ‘founding fathers’ were board members with the Stroll of Poets Society, an Edmonton poetry group that hosted two annual reading series.
 Mark Kozub was president, Thomas Trofimuk, Volunteer Coordinator and Gordon McRae, Treasurer.
 The Board was tasked with finding ways to expand and revitalize the Society, which faced declining membership.

 During the May 4th, 2000 Stroll of Poets board meeting, in keeping with the expansion mandate, three new "Subsidiary Roles" were created, Media Liaison, Liaison with other Arts Groups and Open Stage Coordinator.
 Though both Mark and Thomas were optioned for sharing the role of Media Liaison, it is the Open Stage Coordinator role that gave Mark the impetus to start up something completely new – with Thomas sharing the hosting duties with him.

 The new reading series, Poetry Tuesdays ran through February, March, and April 2000.
 The Backroom Vodka Bar was used as the venue of choice in two of those three months.
 The ad of the March series ran, “Beware the Odes of March, hosted by Phil, the Cowboy Poet with The Art to Choke Hearts band.”
 Though Mark and Thomas read during the March series, neither were part of the ‘band’.